Duke’s Camp: Our full report

 Each chalet has a multi-point plug adaptor. - Communications

-- Duke's has WiFi access only in the main area and by the pool; there is currently no WiFi in the rooms.
+- Duke's has WiFi access in each of the rooms, but not in the main areas.
 There is no cellphone signal in the camp.

 - TV & radio